What is Advanced Practice Registered Technologist (Radiation Therapy) (“APRT(T)”) Certification?

 For the individual radiation therapist, formal certification demonstrates a recognized level of educational and career accomplishment built through years of study and experience.
 The consistent standard associated with certification allows national recognition for APRT(T)s.

 For the profession of radiation therapy, formal certification establishes an agreed standard for advanced practice that is recognized across the country.

 APRT(T) Certification is a three-phase competency-based assessment process consisting of:

 Each phase of assessment follows upon successful completion of the previous phase and is designed to allow candidates to effectively demonstrate their competencies and experience.
 The process as a whole allows the candidate and the assessors to evaluate candidate competency against the requirements defined in the APRT(T) Competency Profile.

-For a description of the process, see APRT(T) Certification Handbook.
+For a full description of the process, see the APRT(T) Certification Policies and Procedures Handbook

 A full listing of certification process materials is available at APRT(T) Certification Handbooks and Guides.

 Who can apply to become an APRT(T)?

 5-2164 Montreal Road